Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Results

-A further distinction with respect to the spin response is the extended flat area of {$\sigma^{L_y}_{zx}/\sigma^{L_x}_{zy}$} in the interior of the Pt layer where the orbital susceptibility, and thus the local accumulated orbital polarization, vanishes.
+When it comes to the relative magnitude of the different {\blue configurations, $\bm{E}_{\bot}$, $\bm{M}_{\bot}$, and $\bm{M}_{||}$,} striking differences compared to the spin responses can be observed.
+Here, the orbital response at the interface is dominated by the $\bm{E}$-transverse component. {\blue We associate the $\bm{E}$-transverse $\chi_{yx}^L$ component, as before, to the orbital accumulation caused by both the OREE and the OHE.} {\blue As we will see below, in particular the OREE (intraband) contribution to $\chi_{yx}^L$ is gigantic.} The $\bm{M}$-transverse and $\bm{M}$-longitudinal orbital ME susceptibilities (Figs.\ \ref{fig:16Pt2Y_OS_OC}(b) and (c)), are an order of magnitude smaller.
+Again, it is evident that the latter two orbital susceptibilities have a purely magnetic origin {\blue ($\bm{M}$-odd)} as they vanish for the nonmagnetic systems and are furthermore caused by the breaking of inversion symmetry.
+Similar to the case of the spin angular momentum, we identify the $\bm{M}$-transverse component $\chi_{xx}^L$ therefore as being an orbital polarization due to the {\blue \textit{magnetic}} OHE.

-When it comes to the relative magnitude of the different contributions, also strikingly differences compared to the spin response can be observed.
-Here, the response at the interface is dominated by the $\bm{E}$-transverse component.
-Since we associate this component, as before, to transport and therefore to the OHE, our calculations show how gigantic the contribution from the OHE is.
-The $\bm{M}$-transverse and $\bm{M}$-longitudinal orbital ME susceptibilities (Figs.\ \ref{fig:16Pt2Y_OS_OC}(b) and (c)), are an order of magnitude smaller.
-Again, it is evident that the latter two orbital susceptibilities have a purely magnetic origin as they vanish for the nonmagnetic systems and are furthermore caused by the breaking of inversion symmetry. {Similarly to the case of the spin angular momentum}, we identify the $\bm{M}$-transverse component $\chi_{xx}^L$ therefore as being due to the OREE.
-The nonequilibrium orbital polarizations induced by the OHE and the OREE are perpendicular to one another, just as we found for the SHE and SREE.
-However, as the OHE is much larger than the OREE, the induced orbital angular momentum will be dominantly due to nonlocal flow and not to generation at the symmetry-broken interface.
 A further significant difference between the spin and orbital ME susceptibilities is the rapid variation of the orbital ME susceptibilities in the last few layers of the Pt/$Y$ interface.
-While the $\chi_{yx}^S$ (SHE) component has positive values for the monolayers in the vicinity of the interface (Fig.\ \ref{fig:16Pt2Y_SS_SC}(a)), the orbital counterpart exhibits a sign change for the two topmost layers.
-This implies that any resulting orbital torque on the static moments in these layers will also point in opposite directions.
+While the $\chi_{yx}^S$ component has positive values for the {\blue atomic} monolayers in the vicinity of the interface (Fig.\ \ref{fig:16Pt2Y_SS_SC}(a)), the orbital counterpart exhibits a sign change for the two topmost layers.
 A similar behavior can be observed for the $\bm{M}$-transverse components, $\chi_{xx}^S$ and $\chi_{xx}^L$.
-The unusual $\bm{M}$-longitudinal components exist, too, for the orbital ME susceptibility and conductivity, Figs.\ \ref{fig:16Pt2Y_OS_OC}(c) and (f), but these quantities are much smaller than their spin counterparts.
+The unusual $\bm{M}$-longitudinal components exist, too, for the orbital ME susceptibility and conductivity, Figs.\ \ref{fig:16Pt2Y_OS_OC}(c) and (f), but these quantities are, {\blue interestingly,} much smaller than their spin counterparts.